 We assume that the network would need to be aware of which of the three categories a UE belongs to, and we assume that new Rel.19 UAV UEs indicates to the network the ability to support NTZ restrictions.
 CN and RAN are already aware if this is an aerial UE based on the UE subscription being an aerial subscription, which since Rel.
 15 is indicated to the RAN when the UE context is provided to the RAN.

 Solutions that provide a per-cell indication of the presence of an NTZ shall be able to support all three categories of UAVs with the expected UE behavior described above.
 Specifically, if RAN WGs develop such solution, the solution must allow non-UAV UEs to use the cell without restriction and must block all UAV UEs from using this cell.
 This includes also UAV UEs of release 18, not just UAV UEs of Release 19.
+Moreover, such solutions would need to consider that RAN needs to be configured with NTZ information in order to provide any per-cell indication.

+NOTE: coordination with RAN WG is required to consider such solutions.

 6.X.2.3 Solution Architecture